 An SAE program is a planned practical agricultural activity, which supports skill and competency development, career success and application of specific agricultural and academic skills a student has learned through classroom instruction in agricultural education.
-SAE programs are teacher-supervised, individualized, hands-on, student developed projects that give students real-world experience in agriculture and/or agriculture related areas.
+An SAE program is the actual, hands-on application of concepts and principles learned in the agricultural education classroom.
+Students are supervised by agricultural education teachers-in cooperation with parents, employers and other adults who assist them with the development and achievement of their education and career goals.
 An SAE is considered acceptable if it will correspond to a recognized National FFA Proficiency Award area and meet one criteria below.